Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: Affine Lie algebras, vertex operator algebras, the Kazhdan-Lusztig-Finkelberg equivalence, the Verlinde formula, and the rigidity problem

+On the other hand, Finkelberg equivalence theorem is stated as Theorem 7.0.2 in \cite{BK} without proof.
+The braided tensor equivalence between $\tilde{\mathcal O}_\ell\to {\mathcal C}({\mathfrak g}, q)$ obtained from the combined works by Finkelberg, Kazhdan and Lusztig is considered indirect by several authors.

+{\bf Acknowledgements.} The author is grateful to Sergio Doplicher for proposing this problem and for the wonderful, inspiring scientific discussions during all the years she had the good fortune to share with him.

-{\bf Acknowledgements} The author is grateful to Yi-Zhi Huang for several comments on the proof of modularity for fusion categories of vertex operator algebras, and the history of Finkelberg-Kazhdan-Lusztig theorem.
-She is also grateful to Marco V. Giannone for pointing out to her incompleteness of the proof of Lemma 7.10 in version 7 of \cite{CGP} and to Hans Wenzl for kind email correspondence on the centraliser algebras for the spinor representations, and for references on duality for tensor powers of the fundamental representation of Drinfeld-Jimbo quantum groups for the Lie types $B$, $D$, $G_2$, leading to the present paper, and to Makoto Yamashita for interesting discussions on \cite{GNY} and \cite{Wenzl_E_8} during his visit at the math department of Rome, Sapienza, and interesting comments on our work.
+She is grateful to Yi-Zhi Huang for several comments on the proof of modularity for fusion categories of vertex operator algebras, and the history of Finkelberg-Kazhdan-Lusztig theorem.
+She is also grateful to Marco V. Giannone for pointing out to her the incompleteness of the proof of Lemma 7.10 in version 7 of \cite{CGP}, leading to the present Theorems \ref{claim0} and \ref{claim1}.
+She is grateful to Hans Wenzl for kind email correspondence on the centraliser algebras for the spinor representations, and for references on duality for tensor powers of the fundamental representation of Drinfeld-Jimbo quantum groups for the Lie types $B$, $D$, $G_2$, leading to the present paper.
+She also thanks Makoto Yamashita for interesting discussions on \cite{GNY} and \cite{Wenzl_E_8} during his visit at the math department of Rome, Sapienza, and interesting comments on our work.
 Finally she thanks Pavel Etingof for informing her of \cite{EP}.

+The methods and results presented here are the outcome of a long-term project initiated in 2016.
+The author thanks Sapienza University of Rome for financial support Finanziamento di Ateneo per la Ricerca Scientifica, years 2018; 2019; 2020; 2021, 2023.